 - The parties obliviously shuffle the input relations under MPC (lines 1-2 of Figure 3). - 2.
 The parties project away all columns other than the join key columns, and reveal the resulting key-column-only relations to the STP (lines 3 and 5). - 3.
 For each key-column relation, the STP enumerates the rows (lines 4 and 6).
-The enumeration assigns a unique identifier to each input row, which Conclave later uses to link the joined results back to rows in the secretshared, shuffled input relations still protected by MPC. - 4.
-The STP performs a cleartext join on the enumerated key-column relations (line 7).
+The enumeration assigns a unique identifier to each input row, which Conclave later uses to link the joined results back to rows in the secretshared, shuffled input relations still protected by MPC.

+- 4. The STP performs a cleartext join on the enumerated key-column relations (line 7).
 This produces a set of rows that each contain the join key and two unique row identifiers for the left and right rows joined. - 5.
-The STP projects the row identifier columns for the left and right relations into two new relations and secretshares these relations to the untrusted parties (lines 8-11). - 6.
+The STP projects the row identifier columns for the left and right relations into two new relations and secretshares these to the untrusted parties (lines 8-11). - 6.
 Back under MPC, the parties perform an oblivious indexing protocol (the select operator) akin to the one by Laud [45] for each shuffled input relation (lines 12 and 13).
 Given a set of secret indexes, the indexing protocol obliviously selects the rows at the corresponding positions from a relation.
-Using the index relations and shuffled inputs, the parties select the left and right rows comprising the result, producing two relations left_rows and right_rows.

-7. The parties concatenate the two relations column-wise and obliviously reshuffle the result (lines 14-16).
+Using the index relations and shuffled inputs, the parties select the left and right rows comprising the result, producing two relations left\rows and right\rows. - 7.
+The parties concatenate the two relations column-wise and obliviously reshuffle the result (lines 14-16).

-Step 2 of the protocol reveals the values of the key columns to the STP, but this exposure is authorized by the input relations' trust annotations.
-The oblivious shuffles in Step 1 and Step 7 prevent the STP from linking the information learned about the shuffled relations back to the input relations and therefore to other parts of the query.
-The oblivious indexing protocol in Step 6 requires $O((n + m) \log (n + m))$ non-linear operations, where n is the input size and m the result size, unlike the standard MPC join protocol, which requires $O(n^2)$ non-linear operations (but assumes no STP).
+The hybrid join gives an asymptotic improvement over a standard MPC join: the oblivious indexing protocol in Step 6 requires $O((n + m) \log (n + m))$ non-linear operations, where n is the input size and m the result size, whereas an MPC join requires $O(n^2)$ non-linear operations (but assumes no STP).